 Are you at a place in your life where you’re thinking about changing your career?
 You’re not alone.
 In fact, it’s likely that the average person will change careers multiple times throughout the course of their working life.
-When considering making a change, nursing could be the perfect next career path for you.
+When considering making a change, going back to school for nursing could be the perfect next step for you.

 How to Make a Second Career in Nursing Happen